‘Bale is delighted to play for Real Madrid’ – No China move for Wales star, hints agent | Goal.com

 "He's a good player, you know what kind of player he is.
 At the moment he's not available.
 You're all trying to create something that isn't there in our relationship.”

-Bale was hotly associated with a move to the Far East in the summer only for a move to break down.
+Bale was hotly associated with a move to the Far East in the summer only for a transfer to break down.

 However, these whispers have re-emerged in recent days, with the player spotted returning to Madrid Airport on Tuesday, having been in London on personal business.

 Bale has played seven times for Madrid this season, netting a couple of goals and picking up a couple of assists.
-But the team as a whole have struggled offensively this season, scoring only nine league goals in their opening nine matches as they continue to toil to get over the loss of Cristiano Ronaldo to Juventus in the summer of 2018.
+But the team as a whole have struggled offensively this season, scoring only nine league goals in their opening nine matches as they continue to toil in getting over the loss of Cristiano Ronaldo to Juventus in the summer of 2018.

 He will miss Wednesday’s Primera Division encounter against Leganes with an injury but is expected to be in the stands to watch the match as Los Blancos aim to keep pace with Barcelona, whose 5-1 win over Real Valladolid on Tuesday carried them to the top of the standings, four points clear of Zidane’s men.